fantasyland/fantasy-land/README.md

 ### Foldable

-A value that implements the Foldable specification must also implement the Monoid specficiation.

 1. `u.reduce(f)` is equivalent to `u.toArray().reduce(f)`

 * `toArray`; derivable as `function(m) { return this.reduce(function(acc, x) { return acc.concat(x); }, []); }`